Maud's (bar): 1960s

 Maud's was opened in 1966 by Rikki Streicher, a San Francisco lesbian and gay rights activist who would later go on to open another women's bar, Amelia's, and become a co-founder of the Gay Games.
 It was originally called "The Study", and later "Maud's Study."
-As women were not allowed to be employed as bartenders in California until 1971, Streicher hired male bartenders and tended bar herself.
-Streicher stated about the creation of Maud's "I've always felt that bars were the most honest, open, free place that women could go," and that she founded Maud's with a "no labels" policy, welcoming women who did not fit the butch/fem dress and manners code preferred by some other lesbian bars."
+As women were not allowed to be employed as bartenders in California until 1971, Streicher hired male bartenders and tended the bar herself.
+Streicher stated about the creation of Maud's, "I've always felt that bars were the most honest, open, free place that women could go," and that she founded Maud's with a "no labels" policy, welcoming women who did not fit the butch/femme dress and manners code preferred by some other lesbian bars."

 In 1967, the Haight-Ashbury became the center of the hippie movement's Summer of Love, bringing in new cultural mores with a new generation of lesbian and bisexual women, some of whom became regulars at Maud's.
 One patron of the bar was legendary singer Janis Joplin, who would visit Maud's with her lover Jae Whitaker.
 Other notable patrons of that era were Del Martin and Phyllis Lyon, poet Judy Grahn, and academic and activist Sally Gearhart.
 Maud's, said historian Nan Alamilla Boyd, was a "clubhouse, community center and bar" that served to "bridge the gap between San Francisco's lesbian community and its hippie generation."

 In her memoir Making Butch, Sue-Ellen Case describes her first visit to Maud's in 1966:

 I pushed open its plain black door to discover two dimly light rooms.
 The long bar occupied the first room.
 It was illuminated by various neon ads for beers, the warm, orange light from the juke box, and the garish surround of the pinball machine.
 The other room afforded a central view of the pool table, with its low-hanging lamp and a few tables along the walls.
 The old butch-femme scene hunkered down at the end of the bar itself, while a few hippie dykes straggled in to sit at the tables. ...
 The two groups eyed each other with suspicion.

 Another former patron, trans woman Suzan Cooke, remembers how police cars would park near the bar to intimidate its patrons:

 [One night] I was coming back from this place, and I was wearing a black leather jacket and boots and jeans and a turtleneck t-shirt.
 Semi-longish hair ...
 Then the good old Tac squad boys came rolling along.
 And sometimes they would — well, later they pretty much always would — park a cop car right outside Maud's.
 Or near Maud's, as a form of intimidation ...
 They had the cameras out.
 Because there was still at this time a "let's keep track of the queers" mentality.